Skip to main content

-How to Use Structured or Learned Templates
+How to Use Learned Templates or Structured Templates

 You can select a Template at the beginning of a visit, before clicking Capture Conversation.
 The initial note will be processed using that Template.
 Additionally, you can switch an already processed note into a different Template, and Freed will regenerate the entire SOAP note using the new Template.